multiversx/mx-chain-go/cmd/node/CLI.md

    --num-epochs-to-keep value                This flag represents the number of epochs which will kept in the databases.
 It is relevant only if the full archive flag is not set. (default: 2)
    --num-active-persisters value             This flag represents the number of databases (1 database = 1 epoch) which are kept open at a moment.
 It is relevant even if the node is full archive or not. (default: 2)
    --start-in-epoch                          Boolean option for enabling a node the fast bootstrap mechanism from the network.Should be enabled if data is not available in local disk.
+   --start-in-epoch-offset value             Number of epochs to go back from the latest network epoch (0 = latest).
+Historical data must be available from peers. (default: 0)
    --import-db value                         This flag, if set, will make the node start the import process using the provided data path.
 Will re-checkand re-process everything
    --import-db-no-sig-check                  This flag, if set, will cause the signature checks on headers to be skipped.
 Can be used only if the import-db was previously set
    --import-db-save-epoch-root-hash          This flag, if set, will export the trie snapshots at every new epoch